RayBB/openlibrary-docs/Creating-Community-Lists.md

 });
 ```

-Note: I (@mekarpeles) believe this list is limited to either 50 or 100 keys at a time.
+Note 3: I (@mekarpeles) believe this list is limited to either 50 or 100 keys at a time.
 And a key must be of the form `/works/OL...W` or `/books/OL...M`, etc. They can't be urls like `https://openlibrary.org/works/OL...W` and they can't include slugs like `/works/OL...W/hello-world`.